aerenchyma/runestone/pip/source/Installation/installation.rst

 Finally, you will need to get set up for downloading code for in-class exercises and for problem sets, and for uploading your problem sets for grading.

-Concepts and Vocabulary
+git Concepts and Vocabulary
 -----------------------

 git is a tool for keeping track of collections of files, and tracking multiple versions of them.
 The whole collection of files is called a **repository**, or **repo** for short.
 A **commit** defines a snapshot of the state of all the files.
 You can work locally, in your **working directory** with files and then, when you have them all cleaned up, you create a new commit, with a commit message that is a comment describing what you have changed since the last commit.

+.. admonition:: Which directory matters: your Working Directory "Working directory" means the location on your computer where the stuff you're working on is.
+For example, if you went to your Documents folder, and created a new folder inside it called UmichStuff, and that's where you were saving all the stuff for a project you were working on, UmichStuff would be your working directory.
+But you have to specify exactly where it is to the computer (see the instructions), with the formal version of 'I want to look in the folder that's in my computer, in my Documents folder, in my UmichStuff folder'.

-You can **checkout** different commits the repository, and revert back to earlier versions, though we won't be teaching you how to do that (yet).
+You can **checkout** different commits from a repository, and revert back to earlier versions, though we won't be teaching you how to do that (yet).

+.. admonition:: "Version control" -- making more sense?
+  Every time you **commit** a new version of the state of all your files in a folder, that *instance of when you commit* has a unique identifier: that's ONE VERSION of your code.
+That's related to why it's called "version control"!
+We'll talk more about this later.

 You can also **merge** in changes to files that other people make. git does pretty well at automatically merging changes together, but sometimes it isn't sure what was intended and you have to do that process manually.
 Next week we'll teach you how to do that.
 Hopefully, we will get through this week without needing to do any merges.